This is one of seven private equity value creation strategies we have compiled into our new guidebook. Download the entire guidebook here.

 Establishing the IT strategy

 At times, the best way to achieve efficiencies is by leveraging any existing IT resources — including people, systems, tools, and technologies — from other portfolio companies.
-Instead of thinking of each acquisition in a vacuum, re-evaluate your overall portfolio and identify opportunities to redeploy assets in a way that increases value across the entire group.
-For example, you may be able to achieve economies by standardizing certain processes or resources such as role descriptions or policy manuals.
-You can also identify shared resources for certain functions — particularly those that are not well developed in many acquired companies, such as a project management office.
-Another way private equity firms can gain leverage is by pooling purchasing across their portfolio of companies.
-The combined buying power of multiple entities can improve your price-negotiation position and help you win volume discounts for hardware, software, and even third-party resources.
+Instead of thinking of each acquisition in a vacuum, reevaluate your overall portfolio and identify opportunities to redeploy assets in a way that increases value across the entire group.
+For example, you may be able to achieve economies-of-scale by standardizing certain processes or resources such as role descriptions or policy manuals.

 Key IT considerations to ensure value creation

 - What IT functions are candidates for shared services across other portfolio companies?

 - What manual processes can be made more efficient through appropriate use of technology?